-4. Library Routines
+4. Library Routines¶

 This chapter describes the set of OmpSs-2 run-time library routines available while executing an OmpSs-2 program.
-Programmers must guarantee the correctness of compiling and linking programs withouth OmpSs-2 support by the use of the conditional compilation mechanism (see Conditional compilation section).
+Programmers must guarantee the correctness of compiling and linking programs without OmpSs-2 support by the use of the conditional compilation mechanism (see Conditional compilation section).

 In the following sections, we provide a short description of all public library routines.
-These routines are declared in the public header file named nanos6.h.

 Warning